tomasra/pcl_monitor/MyAnalysis/ZLumiStudy/test/TagAndProbe/00README.txt

 - file with lumi info by BX /data1/ZLumiStudy/TagAndProbe/TPV0/SingleMu_Run2012B-PromptReco-v1_lumi/

+I only produced the _lumi.root for Run2012B, Daniela can you try to reproduce the for Run2012A?

 The last set of trees is the one to be used to fit the efficiencies

 ### 3. Fitting the efficiencies

+Note: setup the area as described in Point (1) on the top of the area that you already have

+- Tag muon definition:

+process.tagMuons = cms.EDFilter("PATMuonSelector",
+    src = cms.InputTag("patMuonsWithTrigger"),
+    cut = cms.string("pt > 15 && isPFMuon && numberOfMatchedStations > 1 && muonID(\'GlobalMuonPromptTight\') && abs(dB) < 0.2 && track.hitPattern.trackerLayersWithMeasurement > 5 && track.hitPattern.numberOfValidPixelHits > 0 && !triggerObjectMatchesByCollection(\'hltL3MuonCandidates\').empty()")
+)

+- the fit of the trigger efficiency is: cmsRun fitTrigger_byLumi.py

+To edit the selections please have a look at the section "SETTINGS"

+Note for convenience it also produces a dump.py of the py each time it is run so that you can read it easily

+- fit of the ID efficiency: